 - 2 or more weight training routines that target all major muscle groups

 Again, that’s PER WEEK.
 To some this may sound like an ambitious goal, but it’s a great place to start.
 If you’re getting winded just thinking about these routines, look at it this way… This baseline recommendation set by the CDC means you should roughly be performing the equivalent of a 30-minute walk five days per week PLUS two weight training routines that target your quadriceps (legs), back, abdomen (abdominal), pectorals (chest), deltoids (shoulders) and arms.
-Keep in mind that all of this doesn’t have to be some brutal workout you would likely see on The Biggest Loser, where the contestants look half-dead midway through their routine.
+Keep in mind that all of this doesn’t have to be some brutal workout.
 And it doesn’t necessarily require fancy equipment and gym memberships.
 You can perform all of these routines in and around the comfort of your own home.

 Now, if you want to maximize your time, feel free to kick this up a notch by jogging or running for 15 minutes instead of walking for 30.
 The point is, set weekly goals and gradually add more time and intensity as your stamina and confidence improve.
 At the end of each week, take a moment to reflect on how you did.
 Did you reach your goals?
 Good.
 Now celebrate.